tseemann/barrnap/README.md

 ## Caveats

-* Barrnap does not do anything fancy.
-It has 3 HMM models - 5S, 16S, and 23S.
+Barrnap does not do anything fancy.
+It has HMM models for each different rRNA gene.
 They are built from full length seed alignments.

 ## Requirements

-* Linux x86_64 or Mac OS X
 * Perl >= 5.6
 * NHMMER >= 3.1

 ## License

 Barrnap is free software, released under the GPL (version 3).

+## Comparison with RNAmmer

+Barrnap is designed to be a substitute for RNAmmer.
+It was motivated by my desire to remove <A HREF="software.prokka.shtml">Prokka's</A> dependency on RNAmmer which is encumbered by a free-for-academic sign-up license, and by RNAmmer's dependence on legacy HMMER 2.x which conflicts with HMMER 3.x that most people are using now.

+RNAmmer is more sophisticated than Barrnap, and more accurate. because it uses HMMER 2.x in glocal alignment mode, whereas
+NHMMER 3.x currently only supports local alignment (Sean Eddy expects glocal to be supported in 2014).
+In practice, Barrnap will find all the typical rRNA genes in a few seconds (in bacteria), but may get the end points out by a few bases and will probably miss wierd rRNAs.
+The HMM models it uses are derived from Rfam, Silva and RefSeq.

+## Where does the name come from?

+The name Barrnap is derived from <I>Bacterial/Archaeal Ribosomal RNA Predictor</I>, however it has since been extended to support mitochondrial and eukaryotic rRNAs.
+The project was originally spawned at CodeFest 2013 in Berlin, Germany by Torsten Seemann and Tim Booth.

 ## Author